shlomoswidler/sh3d-level-tags-plugin/docs/USER_GUIDE.md

 - Combine functional and spatial tags: `residential-tower-a`

 ### Workflow Integration
-- Tag levels as you create them
+- **Quick tagging**: Use the left panel's quick add feature to tag levels immediately
+- **Bulk visibility**: Use Union/Intersection modes to show/hide groups of related levels
-- Use bulk operations to focus on specific areas during design
+- **Project focus**: Filter by tags to work on specific building sections
-- Hide irrelevant levels to reduce visual complexity
-- Show only relevant levels when presenting to clients
+- **Client presentations**: Hide construction/technical levels, show only finished spaces
+- **Design phases**: Use tags to manage different project phases and toggle visibility
+- **Real-time feedback**: Watch the status bar for confirmation of all operations

 ## Data Storage